How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Sending an existing newsletter through the platform can cross-promote your content to a wider audience.
 Once you publish, unless you’ve opted out, everyone in your network will be notified.

-beehiiv and Substack look similar.
-Substack is becoming more of a social platform, letting people react to posts and offering audio/video features, including podcast hosting.
-It’s geared more toward those interested in earning money from their content.
 Both sites let you email blogs to an established list for free.
 If you decide to charge for subscriptions, however, Substack will get a 10% cut and their payment processor, Stripe, will take 2.9% plus $0.30 (USD) per subscriber transaction.

-Compared to Substack, beehiiv is more SEO-friendly and is more of a webhosting blog service.
+Compared to Substack, beehiiv is more SEO-friendly and is more of a web-hosting blog service.
 It bills itself as the solution for writers who want more flexibility and options, like access to surveys and advanced analytics (mainly for paid users).
 It’s free for lists of fewer than 2,500 subscribers with unlimited sends.
-With its application programming interface (API), it acts similar to an email service provider like MailChimp.

 How Do You Write a Professional Newsletter?

-After you’ve finished writing a newsletter, check for errors.
+After you’ve finished writing a company newsletter, check for errors.
 A thorough read-through to catch mistakes before you hit “send” will make your newsletter look polished.
 Email yourself and anyone else on your team a test message (or three).
 Use this list to spot mistakes:

 1. Check all links.

 3. Check the readability level.
-Some grammar experts recommend that your content read at an eighth or ninth-grade level or below.
+Some grammar experts recommend your content read at an eighth or ninth-grade level or below.
 To check the level, use The Hemingway App.

 4. Edit and proofread.